PhilLockett/Balancer/README.md

 ### Re-ordering tracks
-If maintaining the original track order is not necessary, use `-s` or `--shuffle` optionn.
+If maintaining the original track order is not necessary, use `-s` or `--shuffle` option.
 This allows the software to shuffle the order of the tracks to achieve the best balance of time possible.
+This option also evenly distributes the number of tracks across the sides.
 This uses a very different algorithm and can take considerably longer, so setting `--timeout` may be necessary to get the best results.

+### Best fit
+If achieving the best, most balanced, distribution (time wise) is required, use the `-f` or `--force` option.
+This brute force approach tries every combination of tracks, and does not try to evenly distribute the number of tracks across the sides, so some sides may have considerably more tracks than others.
+This algorithm is slow, so setting `--timeout` may be necessary to get the best results.

 ### Disabling the time formatting
 To display lengths in seconds, instead of hh:mm:ss is required, use `-p` or